antaresproject/docs/docs/services/assets.md

 ## Introduction

 Assets is a set of tools enabling a programmer to manage efficiently resources' files (JavaScripts, CSS, LESS, SASS etc.) which belongs to the system and deliver user interface.

+> The asset directory for module should be placed in `src/modules/<module_name>/public/` (e.g. `src/modules/<sample_module>/public/js/sample.js`).
+The path of assets source code is `src/core/src/utils/asset/`.

 ## Assetic